The Simon-Fiset Suite of Competitions

 As the professional standard of this competition requires extensive effort and cost to ensure the utmost quality for students, all registration fees are final and nonrefundable.

-Registration and other details with be released as available.
 Please reach out to Dr. Leann Osterkamp He, SMTA’s Administrative Coordinator and Simon-Fiset Piano Competition Chair at simonfisetpiano@gmail.com.

 2026 Adjudicators